Over the last few years, I’ve been on a lot of podcasts (for a complete list, see here).

 When I had my local agency, our audience started with 0 people in it.

 This is the starting list size for everyone.
 But by being consistent and doing the right things again and again, that number grows.
 We eventually had a few dozen people in our local audience.
 And then a few hundred.
 And then a few thousand.
-At the time of writing this guide, the audience size for my new business (DoubleYourFreelancing.com) is at about 32,000.
+At the time of writing this guide, the audience size for my new business (DoubleYourFreelancing.com) is over 50,000.
 It started at zero.

 Since I’m focused on helping you build a sustainable business from scratch, I’m going to assume you have no audience.
 You have no particular influence outside of friends or family, and maybe a few peers or past clients.